mdunisch/lololodash/exercises/10_chain_mail/problem.md

 ```js
 ['Test', 'Hello', 'World', 'Node', 'JavaScript']
 ```
-We want to modify each word so that they are all appended with the word **Chained**, converted to uppercase, and sorted by length.
+We want to modify each word so that they are all appended with the word **Chained**, converted to uppercase, and sorted by alphabetical order.
 The result should look like this:
 ```js
 ['HELLOCHAINED', 'JAVASCRIPTCHAINED', 'NODECHAINED', 'TESTCHAINED', 'WORLDCHAINED']
 ```